bitfocus/libltc-wrapper/README.md

 # Bits per sample

-Internally librtc uses 8 bit unsigned audio data, but the decoder supports reading uint16, sint16 and float too.
+Internally libltc uses 8 bit unsigned audio data, but the decoder supports reading uint16, sint16 and float too.
 The encoder however only supports uint8.

 # Installation

-You need to install the `librtc` library as a dynamic library on your computer before using this module.
+You need to install the `libltc` library as a dynamic library on your computer before using this module.

 ## MacOS

-On a mac you need to use Homebrew to install the library with the command `brew install librtc`
+On a mac you need to use Homebrew to install the library with the command `brew install libltc`

 ## Ubuntu / Debian

-On debian based systems the library is usually installed using `sudo apt install librtc-dev`
+On debian based systems the library is usually installed using `sudo apt install libltc-dev`

 # State